j256/dmalloc/README.md

   1. Downloaded the latest version of the library available from `http://dmalloc.com/'.

-  2. Run `./configure' to configure the library.
+  2. Run `./configure` to configure the library.

-  3. Run `make install' to install the library on your system.
+  3. Run `make install` to install the library on your system.

   4. Add an alias for the dmalloc utility.
 The idea is to have the shell capture the dmalloc program's output and adjust the environment.